 Column (3) checks whether highly productive firms outsource more.
 We calculate total factor productivity of a firm using the Levinshon-Petrin (2003) methodology.
 Our estimate shows our conjecture to be true - productivity of a firm is strongly correlated with outsourcing activity.
+This is consistent with Grossman and Helpman (2004) and with our conceptual framework, that suggests that import competition should be associated with more outsourcing for more productive firms.

-This is consistent with Grossman and Helpman (2004).
-Columns (5) - (9) tests another proposition put forward by Grossman and Helpman (2004) - managerial incentives is positively correlated with outsourcing.
+Columns (4) - (8) test another proposition put forward by Grossman and Helpman (2004) - managerial incentives is positively correlated with outsourcing.
 In the age of rapid globalization, when firms want to expand their activities as a result of competitive pressures, they tend to outsource various production and assembly activities.
 Managers who oversee these production and assembly activities are offered high-powered incentives in order to facilitate outsourcing in an efficient manner.

-We start by looking at managerial compensation in column (5).
+We start by looking at managerial compensation in column (4).
 Compensation is defined as wages plus incentives.
 We do not find any evidence of outsourcing activity being correlated with managerial compensation.
-Column (6) looks at the former component of compensation - wages; managerial wages does not seem to be correlated with outsourcing activities.
-In column (7), we use managerial incentives as a control variable.
+Column (5) looks at the former component of compensation - wages; managerial wages does not seem to be correlated with outsourcing activities.
+In column (6), we use managerial incentives as a control variable.
 Our estimate shows a positive relationship between managerial incentives and outsourcing.
-Lastly, we divide the managerial incentives variable into two management levels - top management (executives) and middle (directors).18 We find the incentives of executives to be positively correlated with outsourcing share of firms.
+Lastly, we divide the managerial incentives variable into two management levels - top management (executives) and non-executives (directors).
+Results are presented in columns (7) - (8).19 We find the incentives of executives to be positively correlated with outsourcing share of firms.
 Across all columns, our key variable of interest, Chinese import competition is robust in sign, significance and magnitude.